pikako77/project3/README.md

 ![image](https://user-images.githubusercontent.com/20781662/69468936-ec87f080-0d53-11ea-8bf6-a3d24ccf4c6c.png)

-Average temperature from January thru December and the corresponding price per sector:
+<h5>Average temperature from January thru December and the corresponding price per sector</h5>

-We utilized yearly average tempature from 1976 to 2018 and compare the average electricty price in each sector.
+We utilized yearly average tempature from 1976 to 2018 and compare the average electricty price in each sector:

-Observation:
-The energy price remains steady despite average temperature change from month to month.
-This is because electricity prices are mainly contract based and does not correlates to temperature changes.
+<li>The energy price remains steady despite average temperature change from month to month.
+This is because electricity prices are mainly contract based and does not correlates to temperature changes.</li>

 ![image](https://user-images.githubusercontent.com/20781662/69465429-c60f8880-0d46-11ea-8fe4-9b885144a6a7.png)